 Then I combined the powdered sugar for the frosting with raspberry preserves, softened butter and water until it was perfect.

 How to decorate these Chocolate Cupcakes with Filling

 Decorating these cupcakes was a blast, too, and was easily the most time-consuming part of this process.
 That being said, you can easily delegate tasks to little hands to help with this… it’s messy, but fun!

-Once the cupcakes have cooled, it’s time to get started!
+Once the cupcakes have cooled completely, it’s time to get started!

-Using a knife, scoop out a 1″ section of the cupcake for the filling, then dollop the filling in.
+With a butter knife or a tablespoon measure, scoop out a 1″ section of the cupcake for the filling, then dollop the filling in.
 Add a raspberry on top because it’s cute and makes a nice surprise to bite into!

 And then you eat these cupcakes… or surprise someone you love with them.